-.public file.
-You can safely share your public key via an insecure channel (e.g. via a messaging app).
+.publicfile.
+You can safely share your public key via an insecure channel (e.g. via an unencrypted messaging app, like Discord).

-However, any type of file (e.g. jpg, mp3, zip) can be used as a keyfile but using an ordinary file type is riskier since it is more likely to be accidentally modified.
+.zip, etc) that is at least 64 bytes long can be used as a keyfile but using an ordinary file type is riskier since it is more likely to be accidentally modified.
 Compressed file types, like those listed above, are strongly recommended if you do not want to use a randomly generated keyfile.
 Text files should generally be avoided.